Lake Show Squad

 Assistant Coach

-J.D.
-DuBois joins Los Angeles for his first season as an assistant coach for the Lakers.
+JD DuBois joins Los Angeles for his second season as an assistant coach for the Lakers.

-DuBois most recently served as an assistant coach with the Detroit Pistons from 2018-22 after working with the Toronto Raptors in player development during the 2017-18 season.
-Prior to his coaching career, DuBois played professionally overseas, suiting up for the Fraport Skyliners, Dynamo Moscow, and APOEL Nicosia.
+DuBois most recently served as the head coach for the 2023 Lakers Summer League team in Las Vegas and Sacramento.
+Prior to joining Los Angeles, DuBois held the position as an assistant coach with the Detroit Pistons from 2018-22, including serving as the head coach of the Pistons’ 2021 Summer League team.
+He previously served in a player development role during the 2017-18 season with the Toronto Raptors.
+Prior to his coaching career, DuBois played professionally overseas, suiting up for the Fraport Skyliners, Dynamo Moscow and APOEL Nicosia in Cyprus.

-DuBois played collegiately at Univ of Utah during the 2012-13 season after transferring from Loyola Marymount University where he played from 2008-12, being named to the WCC All-Freshman Team in 2009.
-Across four collegiate seasons, DuBois averaged 12.0 points, 2.9 rebounds, 2.6 assists and 1.1 steals in 31.3 minutes per game.
+DuBois competed collegiately at the University of Utah during the 2012-13 season after transferring from Loyola Marymount University where he played from 2008- 12, being named to the WCC All-Freshman Team in 2009.
+Across four seasons as a Lion, DuBois averaged 12.0 points, 2.9 rebounds, 2.6 assists and 1.1 steals in 31.3 minutes per game.

 Schuyler Rimmer